Australian Navy in Vietnam:

 • Plus HQ and Embassy support and Fleet Band tours

-Although the Vietnam War was not markedly a naval conflict, for the 13,500 members of the RAN who saw active service it was definitely a high-tempo environment.
-This book shows that the RAN’s contribution, although small compared to that of the USN, was diverse and played a significant part in the Australian Forces’ overall commitment.
+While the Vietnam War was not primarily a naval conflict, it was a demanding environment for the 13,500 RAN members who served.
+This book underscores that the RAN's contribution, though smaller in scale compared to the USN, was diverse and played a significant role in the overall commitment of the Australian Forces, thereby emphasizing the impact of their actions.

 REVISED EDITION 2nd edition